ChristopherCarver/eBondCollegiality/Guide.md

         },

         // func: deleteOperation
-        // desc: ServiceNow has deleted the record, debond associated AlphaCo records
+        // desc: ServiceNow has deleted the record, debond associated SUPPLIER records
-        //       update AlphaCo to debond from the record
+        //       update SUPPLIER to debond from the record
         //       deleted the ServiceNow relationship record
         // parm: n/a
         // retn: n/a